IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 > Microservice architecture is a popular approach for building cloud-native applications in which each capability is developed as an independent service.
 It enables small, autonomous teams to develop, deploy, and scale their respective services independently.

-> Eclipse MicroProfile is a modular set of technologies designed so that you can write cloud-native Java™ microservices.
-MicroProfile utilizes some of existing tools (JAX-RS, CDI, JSON-P for example), and combine them with new ones to create a baseline platform optimized for a microservice architecture.
+> Eclipse MicroProfile is a modular set of technologies designed so that you can write cloud-native Java™ Microservices.
+MicroProfile utilizes some of existing tools (JAX-RS, CDI, JSON-P for example), and combine them with new ones to create a baseline platform optimized for a Microservice architecture.

 In the following image you see a list of MicroProfile specifications, we will use the red marked ones.